Prasamsha0/gallery-management-/README.md

 # gallery-management-
-this is a gallery management system
+this is a gallery management system.